MissVeronica/um-woo-predefined-fields/README.md

 1. Updated for UM 2.8.3

 ## Installation and Updates
-Download the zip file and install as a WP Plugin, activate the plugin.
+1. Install and update by downloading the plugin ZIP file via the green "Code" button
+2. Install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
+3. Activate the Plugin: Ultimate Member - Woo Predefined Fields